 - Application essay: One- to two-page essay articulating the student's goals for the semester off campus as well as how the semester off campus will contribute to their personal and vocational goals.

 - Program checksheet: Students use this document to indicate the courses in which they intend to enroll on their semester off-campus.
 These program-specific sheets also indicate if certain courses may meet core requirements.

 - Official Dordt Transcript: Students will fill out a green form in the Registrar's Office to request that their transcript be sent to Alexis Kreun's office in the Global Education department.

 - Internal Approval Fee: Effective for summer 2018 applicants

 You can find the application materials for SPICE and SPIN online.
-For all non-Dordt programs, you should access the program application information, paying close attention to deadlines and requirements.
+For all Dordt partner programs, you should access the application information on the corresponding program website, paying close attention to deadlines and requirements.